arvind-2000/flood-monitoring-system/README.md

 # flood-monitoring-system
+## CubeTen Technologies Pvt Ltd
-App for measuring floods in the state (CubeTen Technologies)
+An iot Project for monitoring water levels in the state.
+This is the frontend mobile application created using Flutter